 The results of this contagion were, however, felt not in mortalities alone but in demographics and psychology, too.
 Grim experience quickly taught people in the day that Plague decimated cities more heavily than rural communities.
-The reason for this—the bacillus depends on fleas carried by rats as its principal vector and the crush and filth of urban life aided greatly in the spread of bubonic plague—was not yet known, however.
-The result was people fled the cities of Europe in large numbers.
+The reason for this was that the bacillus depends on fleas carried by rats as its principal vector and the crush and filth of urban life aided greatly in the spread of bubonic plague, but that was not yet known.
+The result was that people fled the cities of Europe in large numbers.
 Even small villages were left depopulated, precipitating a trend toward de-urbanization far more catastrophic than that following Rome's disintegration a millennium before.
-And that, we must recall, had precipitated the Middle Ages.
+And that, we should recall, had precipitated the Middle Ages.

 When the plague abates, the traffic gets worse.
 (Unknown satirist)